LanetheGreat/pyenv-win/README.md

    - **Answer:** According to Windows when adding the path under the User or System variables, for the User variable you need to logout and login again to reflect the changes.
 For System variable it's not required.

 ## Change Log

+### New in 1.4.0
+- Added basic support for using multiple instances of python after a rehash via "version specific" shims (for compatability with libraries like tox that expect them).
+For example, `pyenv global 3.6.8 3.7.7 3.8.2 3.5.4 2.7.17 2.6.6` would make the following Python commands available and execute these specific versions when called:
+   - python    (3.6.8)
+   - python2   (2.7.17)
+   - python2.6 (2.6.6)
+   - python2.7 (2.7.17)
+   - python3   (3.6.8)
+   - python3.5 (3.5.4)
+   - python3.6 (3.6.8)
+   - python3.7 (3.7.7)
+   - python3.8 (3.8.2)
+   - **\*Note\*: The shims are setup by order of first occurring version in the `pyenv global/local/shell` command.**
+- Split the `pyenv-win\shims` folder into their respective sub-shell folders (`pyenv-win\nix-shims` and `pyenv-win\win-shims`) to support calling the new "version specific" shims for python directly in Command Prompt.
+   - Otherwise you'd have to append `.bat` to each call for a specific python version when using Command Prompt. (`python3.7.bat -m timeit` instead of `python3.7 -m timeit`)
+   - **\*WARNING\*: This change is backwards incompatible with v1.3.0 and will require you to redo your environment variable setup (you should delete `pyenv-win\shims` and update your %PATH% variable).**
+- `pyenv rehash` is automatically performed when calling `pyenv global/local` now, you don't have to use `pyenv global [version] && pyenv rehash` anymore.

 ### New in 1.3.0
 - Version naming conventions have now changed from using 64-bit suffixes when specifying a version to (un)install.
 Now all you need to use is the version number to install your platform's specifc bit version.